vl4ds/Documentation/ref-docs/installed-smart-app-wrapper-ref.rst

 childDevices
 ---------------

-Gets a list child devices associated with this SmartApp.
+Gets a list of child devices associated with this SmartApp.

 **Signature:**
     ``DeviceWrapper[]`` app.childDevices